 ARCHON Winter School “Sharing Practices: Archaeological 3D Visualisation in the Netherlands

 Over the course of 2019 and the beginning of 2020, I co-organized the ARCHON Winter School “Sharing Practices: Archaeological 3D Visualisation in the Netherlands” (20-22 February, 2020), with Loes Opgenhaffen and Martina Revello Lami.
 ARCHON is the Dutch inter-university research and graduate school for archaeology.
 It unites staff members, PhD students and Research Master students of its participating institutions.

 The three-day Winter School event consisted of workshops, lectures by national and international researchers and practitioners, showcases of projects and equipment, opportunities for socializing and networking, and a roundtable discussion on the future of 3D visualization practices in archaeology.
 An important aim of the Winter School was to establish a community of practice of archaeological visualizers across different career stages and the academic and commercial sectors.

 The ARCHON Winter School led to the creation of a Special Issue of the open access journal Open Archaeology on Art, Creativity and Automation.
 Sharing 3D Visualization Practices in Archaeology, published in 2021.

 As a member of the Archaeothanatology Working Group, I collaborate with other members to further develop the method of archaeothanatology and to broaden familiarity with and geographical application of the framework.

-For a list of my publications, please take a look at my page on Researchgate.
+For a list and copies of my publications, please take a look at my page on Researchgate.